DanielFasel/Saaga/README.md

 After you installed Ruby you need to install rails.
 Follow this [guide](https://developer.fedoraproject.org/tech/languages/ruby/ror-installation.html).
 Here it is even more important to have the right version (5.0.5 in our case).
 So instead of writing `gem install rails` write `gem install rails -v 5.0.5`.
 In case errors show up read the logs (the path is given in the terminal) and google the problem usually there is a quick fix.

+instead of `gem install rails` do `bundle install`.
+There will be two errors.
+The first one with nokogiri which requires the dev packages and the second error is pg which also requires some dev packages in addition of installing postgresql before.

 ### Github
 To use Github you can either use a program with a graphical interface or the Terminal.
 The simplest way in my opinion is to use a program (it might be a bit slower but it's easier to begin with).
 I currently use gitkraken which you can install from here [Gitkraken](https://support.gitkraken.com/how-to-install).
 Now you can create a folder and clone the Saaga repository.